avpol111/mlp-for-beijing-air-pollution/README.md

 # mlp-for-beijing-air-pollution
-An MLP model in Pytorch to predict the air pollution in Beijing
+An MLP model in Pytorch to predict the air pollution in Beijing.
+After having implemented LSTM, ESN and transformer models to predict the air pollution in Beijing, I decided to do it using a multilayer perceptron.
+This model gave the best result out of the four models: its best test RMSE is 22.3266.
+However, it's only slightly better than the result of the LSTM model (22.6848).
+The results of the ESN and transformer models are considerably worse (respectively 25.5611 and 27.5044).